dembA7/dembA7/README.md

     @Override
     public void introduce() {
         super.introduce();
+        System.out.println("I'm an undergraduate student pursuing a major in " + major + "! 🎓");
         System.out.println("I'm passionate about " + favoriteActivity + ".");
         System.out.println("Some languages I enjoy coding in are:");
         for (String language : favoriteLanguages) {